jipiboily/docs-1/docs/installation/docker_image.rst

 will create a new bash session, with the root user.

-.. warning:: With great power comes great responsability: as root, you can damage files inside the container, including persisted data.
+.. warning:: With great power comes great responsability: as root, you can damage files inside the container, including your persisted data.